Richmond Night Market: History

 The Richmond Night Market, founded by entrepreneur Raymond Cheung, was first held in the year 2000 in the parking lot at the Continental Centre in Richmond, British Columbia, Canada, where it ran for only a couple of months during the summer.
-But in only a short time, it became a victim of its own success: so many people came to the weekend market, that tenants at Continental Centre complained to the landlord about the impact it was having on their businesses as well as on parking availability and traffic in the surrounding roadways.
+In that short period time, many people came to the weekend market, that tenants at Continental Centre complained to the landlord about the impact it was having on their businesses as well as on parking availability and traffic in the surrounding roadways.

-In 2001, Cheung found a new home for the Richmond Night Market, which not only offered more space for the growing number of retail and food booths but gave the market massive visibility in the heart of Richmond, at Lansdowne Park Shopping Centre on No. 3 Road, a road running north-south through the heart of the city's downtown core.
+In 2001, Cheung found a new home for the Richmond Night Market in the heart of Richmond, at Lansdowne Park Shopping Centre on No. 3 Road, a road running north-south through the heart of the city's downtown core.
+This relocation offered more space for the growing number of retail and food booths.

-In 2002, the Richmond Night Market returned for a second year to Lansdowne Park Shopping Centre, where its reputation continued to grow.
-But again, it became a victim of its own success, as shopkeepers in the mall complained about the market's impact on their business.
+In 2002, the Richmond Night Market returned for a second year at Lansdowne Park Shopping Centre, where its reputation continued to grow.
+However, once again, shopkeepers in the mall complained about the market's impact on their business which required the market to relocate again.

-So, the night market had to find a new home, and so in 2003, it was in a clearing next to the soon-to-be-demolished BridgePoint Market, which would later become a familiar spot to those who frequent the annual market.

-By 2003, it was moved to Lansdowne Centre to accommodate its growth.
+In 2003, the Richmond Night Market moved to a clearing next to the soon-to-be-demolished BridgePoint Market, which would later become a familiar spot to those who frequent the annual market.
+By 2003, the market has moved to Lansdowne Centre to accommodate its growth.
 As attendance continued to increase, it moved again to the present site of the River Rock Casino Resort and finally to River Rd.
 Over 30,000 people visit the night market each night.